By Asomi Ithia

-Only once you start down the road of execution will you start to learn about the impact of your strategies.
-It is crucial that you continuously learn and use your knowledge to adjust and optimise your strategy.
+Only once you start down the road of execution will you start to learn about the impact and validity of your strategies.
+It is crucial that you continuously learn and use your knowledge to adjust and optimize your strategy.
 You must be able to manage a virtuous circle of learning: as you execute, adjust your strategy based on your learning, then learn more and adjust more, and so on and so forth.

 Give Freedom to Question the Strategy & Activities

 Feedback and learning are more than just creating feedback loops to show how day-to-day activities support the strategy.
 Employees should be given the freedom to provide input and course corrections.
 This does not mean the strategy, or execution activities, will lose focus.
 Rather, this empowers employees to engage and provide constructive and insightful feedback as well as gaining a sense of ownership.

 Why Don’t More Organizations Do it?

 If all of this is so straightforward, then why do companies fail to accomplish this important connection?
 There are several reasons organizations don’t perform this important task, including not recognizing the importance or need to make the right connection between their strategy and their execution.

 Another reason is organizations don’t have the tools, systems or processes to tie strategy and execution together in real or near-real time.
 All of which can lead to delayed decisions and/or creates a mismatch between the strategy and execution activities.

 By focusing on connecting strategy to execution, ensuring the entire organization is aware of the strategy and understands their roles, giving the freedom to enact process improvement and providing feedback loops, an organization can ensure it remains relevant and doesn’t become stagnant.